-The Group recognized a provision for impairment of noncurrent asset held for sale amounting to P297.5 million for the year ended March 31, 2020.
+The Group recognized a provision for impairment of noncurrent asset held for sale amounting to ₱297.5 million for the year ended March 31, 2020.
 No impairment was recognized for the year ended June 30, 2021 and the three-month period ended June 30, 2020.
-As at June 30, 2021 and 2020, the carrying value of the noncurrent asset held for sale amounted to P1,020.7 million and P419.1 million, respectively (see Notes 9 and 11).
+As at June 30, 2021 and 2020, the carrying value of the noncurrent asset held for sale amounted to ₱1,020.7 million and ₱419.1 million, respectively (see Notes 9 and 11).

 Estimating Useful Lives of Nonfinancial Assets.
 Management determines the estimated useful lives and the related depreciation and amortization charges for its property and equipment, investment properties (excluding land) and intangible assets based on the period over which the property and equipment, investment properties and intangible assets are expected to provide economic benefits.
-Management's estimation of the useful lives of property and equipment, investment properties and intangible assets while for industry practice, internal technical evaluation, and experience with similar assets while for intangible assets.
+Management's estimation of the useful lives of property and equipment, investment properties and intangible assets is based on a collective assessment of industry practice, internal technical evaluation, and experience with similar assets while for intangible assets with a finite life, estimated useful life is based on economic useful benefit of the intangible assets.
 These estimations are reviewed periodically and could change significantly due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
-A reduction in the estimated useful lives of property and equipment, investment properties and intangible assets.
+A reduction in the estimated useful lives of property and equipment, investment properties and intangible assets would increase recorded expenses and decrease noncurrent assets.